Part Two - A Proactive Approach to Elopement Prevention Virtual, Live Training

 - Member - $75

-This second installment of FHCA's Proactive Approach to Elopement Prevention is a two-hour virtual live training on Thursday, August 13, 2025. from 1:30 to 3:30 p.m.
+This second installment of FHCA's Proactive Approach to Elopement Prevention is a two-hour virtual live training on Wednesday, August 13, 2025. from 1:30 to 3:30 p.m.
 EST. This session will feature members of FHCA's Risk Compliance Council who will emphasize a proactive framework to reduce elopement risk, focusing on early identification, assessment, and care planning to minimize potential incidents.
 Participants will also explore real-world scenarios involving near misses and actual elopements, gaining insight into appropriate and effective provider responses.
 Participants will leave with actionable knowledge on evaluating resident care needs, implementing individualized safety plans, and strengthening response protocols—all with the goal of promoting resident safety and enhancing quality of care.

 Learner Objectives